 This program combines safe and effective exercise with lifestyle advice for clients who have diabetes or pre-diabetes, high blood pressure, high cholesterol or obesity.
 Obesity is associated with a range of health consequences including diabetes heart disease, some cancers and arthritis.
 Even a small amount of weight loss (5-10% of body weight) can lead to significant benefits.
 Blood pressure often increases as weight increases.
 Sleep apnea (disrupted breathing whilst sleeping) can raise this further.
 By

+Nine out of Ten adults in the western world will suffer back pain at some point in their lives.
 This program is designed to alleviate back pain and increase mobility.
 It will focus on core strength, flexibility, posture, and overall health and well-being.
 Only colds and flu beat lower back problems when it comes to the most common reasons for visiting the doctor or taking time off work.
-The overwhelming reality is that an international epidemic of back pain is intimately bound up with the way we live today.
-Sitting for long periods in
+The overwhelming reality is that an international

 Whilst the goal of cancer treatment is to cure the disease and provide the highest possible quality of life both during and after treatment, an overwhelming majority of cancer survivors must deal with the deleterious consequences of these treatments.
 Cancer treatments can negatively impact the cardiovascular, pulmonary, nervous, muscular, skeletal, reproductive, endocrine and gastrointestinal systems.
 Exercise is one of the most effective ways to attenuate the physiological and psychological decrements that occur as a result